digipres/awesome-digital-preservation/index.md

 If you want to start to put this into practice you can identify file formats right now (with no installation or setup) using [FIDOO](http://www.techmaurice.com/fidoo/) or alternatively check out stand alone [file format identification tools](http://www.digipres.org/tools/by-function/#ingest:fileformatidentification).

+### Improving Characterisation/Metadata Extraction ###

+Deep file characterisation enables validation, identification of preservation risks and extraction of metadata.
+In developing a new characterisation capability, begin with thorough research to identify existing code to re-use or build on, develop a focused command line tool, then consider turning it into a JHOVE module.

+* Develop a new file characterisation capability and turn it into a [JHOVE module](http://jhove.openpreservation.org/documentation/dev-module/), or an [Apache Tika](https://tika.apache.org/) module.